ekryski/places/README.md

       "nickname" VARCHAR NOT NULL
     )

-Use [Backbone.js](http://documentcloud.github.com/backbone/) to build the frontend.
+## Front End
+It uses [Backbone.js](http://documentcloud.github.com/backbone/) with AMD module wrappers and [RequireJS](http://requirejs.org/).
 Users should be able to see a list of their favorite locations, view individual locations, add new ones, and edit and delete existing.
-When viewing a favorite location, show it on a Google Map.
-The `index.html` file already has all dependencies.
-The Backbone app should be built in `app.js`.
+When viewing a favorite location, it should appear on a Google Map.

 ## Setup